Moving to Thailand

 shutterstock.com

 If you are planning to relocate to Thailand, you may wish to ship your belongings and furniture, especially if the costs are being covered by your company.
-In this case, it is worth enquiring with your company about removal recommendations, as they may have other expat employees who have been through the process and can give advice.
+In this case, it is worth enquiring with your company about relocation recommendations, as they may have other expat employees who have been through the process and can give advice.

 International movers

-Large moving companies will offer a door-to-door sea-freight service, which offers the choice of having your goods loaded at your door to your own designated shipping container or sharing space inside a container that would be loaded at a depot.
+Large moving companies will offer a door-to-door sea freight service, which offers the choice of having your goods loaded at your door to your own designated shipping container or sharing space inside a container that would be loaded at a depot.

-The number of things you wish to move will determine the service you require, and the costs involved.
+The number of things you wish to move will determine the service you require, as well as the costs involved.
 Firstly, it is a good idea to get a free home survey from a company to find out whether your move will require the use of your own sea freight container or if your charges can be based on the volume that you decide to ship.
 If you are simply looking to send a small consignment of up to 20 suitcases/cartons/bags, then you may just require a quote for excess baggage shipping or an airfreight service instead.

 Prohibited objects in Thailand

-The moving process
+The moving process in Thailand

 Many foreigners moving to Thailand don't manage to find their accommodation before they move.
-However, this shouldn't be a problem for a professional removal company as many will simply require a contact address and contact details when you initially book the move.
+However, this shouldn't be a problem for a professional relocation company as many will simply require a contact address and contact details when you initially book the move.
 The delivery address can then be advised later or after your arrival.

 Once your goods have gone through customs clearance in Thailand, you can arrange a suitable delivery date or request for your belongings to be kept in storage until you have found a place to call home in Thailand.

-On your removal date, experienced export packing teams can come to your home to professionally pack the contents that you wish to be shipped to Thailand using the correct packing materials.
+On your relocation date, experienced export packing teams can come to your home to professionally pack the contents that you wish to be shipped to Thailand using the correct packing materials.
 All items should be packed into export-approved cartons, and all furniture should be protected using export-approved blankets.
 Once packing is complete, the crew will create an inventory listing all the items.

 Relocation insurance and fees in Thailand